 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability

-Representative defense cases that Mr. Flosi has handled include:
+A selection of representative defense cases that Lyndon has handled include:

 - Koehler v.
-Harley Davidson: This double fatality case involved an intersection collision between a Harley Davidson motorcycle and an Oldsmobile operated by defendant, William Lindsey.
+Harley Davidson: This double fatality case involved an intersection collision between a Harley Davidson motorcycle and an Oldsmobile operated by the defendant, William Lindsey.
 Mr. Lindsey turned left in front of the motorcycle, resulting in the deaths of both husband and wife riders.
-In addition to asserting a negligence claim again Mr. Lindsey, the estates of both plaintiffs also set forth strict products liability counts against Harley Davidson and its brake manufacturer/designer, Nissin Brake Ohio and Nissin Kogyo.
-Mr. Flosi and Hinshaw Partner, Jeff Fertl, represented the Nissin defendants.
+In addition to asserting a negligence claim again Mr. Lindsey, the estates of both plaintiffs also set forth strict products liability counts against Harley Davidson and its brake manufacturer/designer, Nissin Brake Ohio, and Nissin Kogyo.
+Hinshaw represented the Nissin defendants.
 The plaintiffs asked the jury for $6 million for both estates.
 After a three-week trial, the jury returned a no liability verdict in favor of Harley Davidson and both Nissin defendants.

 - Ioan Dumitru v.
-Juan Mendoza: Plaintiff, a neighbor of the defendant, allegedly was asked to come up on the roof of the defendant’s two-story building in order to assist with the removal of a tree branch which weighed several hundred pounds.
-Plaintiff subsequently fell off the roof and filed litigation against the defendant under a negligence theory.
-The plaintiff sustained left hip fractures and bilateral fractures/dislocations to his elbows.
-Mr. Flosi defended the defendant homeowner and the case was tried over a period of four days before Judge Abishi Cunningham, in the Circuit Court of Cook County.
-Plaintiff’s medical bills totaled in excess of $115,000.
-Prior to trial the plaintiff had demanded the policy limits of $500,000.
-The offer prior to trial was $50,000.
+Juan Mendoza: The plaintiff, a neighbor of the defendant, allegedly was asked to come up on the roof of the defendant’s two-story building to assist with the removal of a tree branch that weighed several hundred pounds.
+The plaintiff subsequently fell off the roof and filed litigation against the defendant under a negligence theory.
+The plaintiff sustained left hip fractures, bilateral fractures, and dislocations to his elbows.
+The case was tried over four days before Judge Abishi Cunningham in the Circuit Court of Cook County.
+The plaintiff’s medical bills totaled in excess of $115,000.
+Prior to trial, the plaintiff had demanded the policy limits of $500,000.
+The offer before the trial was $50,000.
 The plaintiff asked the jury for $1.6 million.
 The jury returned a “no liability” verdict in favor of the defendant.

 - Ragona & Gartner v.
-American Family Mutual Insurance Company: Plaintiffs were passengers in a large Chevy Suburban, which was destroyed after being struck by an uninsured driver.
-The plaintiffs submitted a claim to their insurance carrier, American Family, pursuant to the uninsured motorist clause of their policy, but the parties were unable to agree on a reasonable and fair settlement of the claim.
-Mr. Flosi defended American Family, and the case was tried over five days.
+American Family Mutual Insurance Company: The plaintiffs were passengers in a large Chevy Suburban, which was destroyed after being struck by an uninsured driver and submitted a claim to their insurance carrier, American Family, pursuant to the uninsured motorist clause of their policy.
+The parties could not agree on a reasonable and fair settlement of the claim so the case was tried over five days.
 The lawsuit was brought under a theory of breach of contract.
 The only issue before the court was the nature and the extent of the damages sustained.
-Plaintiffs sustained soft tissue injuries and submitted medical evidence of permanency at trial.
-Alleged damages introduced at trial included prior and future medical bills in excess of $50,000 and prior and future lost wages of approximately $200,000.
+The plaintiffs sustained soft tissue injuries and submitted medical evidence of permanency at trial.
+Alleged damages introduced at trial included prior, and future medical bills in excess of $50,000 and prior and future lost wages of approximately $200,000.
 Demands prior to trial amounted to $235,000 for all three plaintiffs, and the offers totaled $27,000.
 The plaintiffs requested in excess of $300,000 from the jury.
 The jury returned a verdict totaling $29,391.